-Carlin McCrory: Jill, it's my understanding that many of these state laws are very similar.
+Jill, it's my understanding that many of these state laws are very similar.
 What do these state laws typically look like or what are features that are common for the state laws?

+Jill Dolan:

-Jill Dolan: Yeah, there are a lot of similarities and the states vary in the amount of requirements.
+Yeah, there are a lot of similarities and the state's vary in the amount of requirements.
 Some states have more robust requirements from start to finish of the entire transaction.
-That's California, for example.
-While other states just focus on certain parts of the transaction that they consider most important, most state requirements can be put in the categories of disclosures prior to the transaction, consent to the renewal agreement, acknowledgement of the initial agreement, notice of an upcoming automatic renewal, cancellation policy, cancellation methods and notification of material changes.
-With pre-transaction disclosures, and similar to federal law, these disclosures are required prior to acceptance of the offer.
+That's California, for example, while other states just spoke us on certain parts of the transaction that they consider most important.
+Most state requirements can be put in the categories of disclosures prior to the transaction, consent to the renewal agreement, acknowledgement of the initial agreement, notice of an upcoming automatic renewal, cancellation policy, cancellation methods, and notification of material changes.

+So it's pre-transaction disclosures and similar to federal law, these disclosures are required prior to acceptance of the offer.
 Typically, they must include all the material terms of the offer.
-Most states require that disclosure be clear and conspicuous like we've heard with federal law.
-States vary in their definition of what they consider clear and conspicuous, and some states don't define it at all.
+Most troutmanT pepper states require that the disclosure be clear and conspicuous, like we've heard with federal law, but states vary in their definition of what they consider clear and conspicuous, and so me states don't define it at all.
+The disclosures are often required to be in close proximity to where the customer would accept the offer.
+Some states require disclosures to be in a format that the consumer can keep for future reference, such as an email or other way to easily print the disclosures.

-The disclosures are often required to be in close proximity to where the customer would accept the offer, and some states require disclosures to be in a format that the consumer can keep for future reference, such as an email or other way to easily print the disclosures.
-As far as consent, as we've heard with federal law, the states require consumers' affirmative consent to the renewal and some states require that this be obtained prior to charging the consumer's payment method initially, and some states require express written consent or other affirmative acceptance of the terms.
-Some states don't specifically require consent, however they may prohibit sending of merchandise that wasn't actually ordered or requested by the recipient either orally or in writing, and then acknowledgement of the initial transaction, some states require that the business provide a written acknowledgement after acceptance of the automatic renewal agreement, and there's specific requirements for that acknowledgement, including a summary of the terms of the offer pricing, when it will renew, the cancellation policy and how to cancel if the customer would like to do so.
+As far as consent, as we've heard with federal law, the states require consumers' affirmative consent to the renewal.
+Some states require that this be obtained prior to charging the consumer's payment method initially, and some states require express written consent or other affirmative acceptance of the terms.
+Some states don't specifically require consent, however, they may prohibit sending of merchandise that wasn't actually ordered or requested by the recipient either orally or in writing.
+Then acknowledgement of the initial transaction, some states require that the business provide a written acknowledgement after acceptance of the automatic renewal agreement.
+There's specific requirements for that acknowledgement, including a summary of the terms of the offer, pricing, when it will renew, the cancellation policy, and how to cancel if the customer would like to do so.

-Then, notice of an upcoming autorenewal.
-Some states have specific timeframes for letting the customer know that their agreement will autorenew and they will be charged again.
+Then notice of an upcoming auto-renewal, some states have specific timeframes for letting the customer know that their agreement will auto-renew and they will be charged again.
 For example, the states vary in their requirements for timing of these notices, but some say at least 15 days prior to the automatic renewal, but no more than 60 days prior.
-They want it to be kind of in proximity to when it will renew, but enough time to give the customer cancel if they would like to do so.
-Requirements of the renewal notice could include agreement terms as well as how to cancel and the date the cancellation must occur to avoid the automatic renewal.
-Some states specify how the notice should be sent, and it may depend on how the initial transaction was entered into, for example, it could be mailed, but if the original transaction was online, then some states require that the notice be sent online as well.
+So they want it to be in proximity to when it will renew, but in enough time to give the customer to cancel if they would like to do so.

+Requirements of the renewal notice could include in grievance terms, as well as how to cancel and the date the cancellation must occur to avoid the automatic renewal.
+Some states specify how the notice should be sent, and it may depend on how the initial transaction was entered into.
+For example, it could be mailed, but if the original transaction was online, then some states require that the notice be sent online as well.
+As far as cancellation, many states provide for disclosure and use of cancellation methods that, again, are simple, cost-effective, timely, readily accessible, easy to use, the things we've heard before with federal law, making it easy for customers to cancel if they wish to do so.